slonopotamus/WindowsDualsenseUnreal/README.md

 The goal is to bridge the gap left by generic controller support on Windows, giving developers direct access to the features that make Sony controllers so immersive.

 ## ✨ Features
+* 🏗️ **Extensible Multi-Platform Architecture**: Its flexible design enables compilation across all Unreal Engine platforms.
+Supporting new hardware is as simple as implementing the connection interface.
 * 🔌 **Dynamic Connection (Hot-Swap)**: Automatically detects controller connection and disconnection, even during gameplay.
 * ⚡ **Optimized for Multiplayer**: High-performance architecture with minimal impact on network games.
 * 🎮 **Seamless Input Integration**: Coexists perfectly with Unreal Engine's native input managers (like Enhanced Input) and other gamepad plugins, preventing conflicts between devices.